 There are more electric charging stations opening up across the country.
 Here are the most common places you can charge an EV in Victoria.

-Where to charge an electric vehicle (EV) is often top of mind for many current and prospective EV drivers.
-Happily, there are plenty of EV charging options already available across Victoria and wider Australia, with this number growing rapidly to cater to growing demand.
+If you own an electric vehicle or you're considering buying one, you'll want to know where to find convenient, reliable and accessible charging stations.
+Happily, there are plenty of EV charging options already available across Melbourne and Victoria, with this number growing rapidly to cater to growing demand.

 Where you can charge an EV in Victoria